Consensys/quorum-profiling/jmeter-test/README.md

 ## Publish jmeter test results
- All jmeter test profiles have a backend listener which can be configured so that test results would be published to an `influxdb` instance. as given in input
+ All jmeter test profiles have a backend listener which can be configured so that test results would be published to an `influxdb` instance as given in input.

 ## Disabling `influxDB`